novafacile/novagallery/README.md

 ### Themes

+* Two basic themes are included: novagallery (default, dark) and novagallery-light
+* To change the theme, just change the theme name in `config/site.php`
 * Creating a new template is quite simple and works with basic PHP without any extra template engine.
 * To create a new template, the basic template (based on Bootstrap 4) can be duplicated, customized and activated in the settings.